WebDevByCam/WebDevByCam/README.md

 ---

-### 🎨 Diseño y Branding
+### 🎨 Design & Branding

-✨ Minimalismo, UX intuitiva y velocidad sobre todo.
+✨ Minimalism, intuitive UX, and performance above all.
-🎨 Combino tecnología + diseño para ofrecer experiencias **sencillas, modernas y potentes.**
+🎨 I merge technology + design to create **simple, modern, and powerful experiences.**
-🧩 Inspirado en sistemas como **Fresha, Kumbio, Shopify y Notion.**
+🧩 Inspired by platforms like **Fresha, Kumbio, Shopify, and Notion.**

 ---

-### 📊 Estadísticas de GitHub
+### 📊 GitHub Stats

 <div align="center">